cp-algorithms/cp-algorithms/src/data_structures/disjoint_set_union.md

 ### Support distances up to representative

-Sometimes in specific applications of the DSU you need to maintain the distance of a vertex to it set representative (i.e. the path length in the tree from the current node to the root of the tree).
+Sometimes in specific applications of the DSU you need to maintain the distance between a vertex and the representative of its set (i.e. the path length in the tree from the current node to the root of the tree).

 If we don't use path compression, the distance is just the number of recursive calls.
 But this will be inefficient.